The HIBEAM Instrument at the European Spallation Source: Detectors

-The very high instantaneous neutron rates in the neutron detectors needed for different experimental configurations in this work are far too high to count individual neutron pulses and one must use current mode detection.
+The very high instantaneous neutron rates in the neutron detectors required for different experimental configurations in this work are far too high to count individual neutron pulses (see Section \ref{sec:neutrondet2} for proposed future studies on alternative detection methods).
+The most practical solution is to use current-mode detection.
 Since one cannot apply the usual types of signal discrimination in this case, one must be careful to ensure that the extra noise in the measured current from background processes and from fluctuations in the number of current-generating quanta from each individual neutron capture in the detector are both small compared to $\sqrt{N}$ where $N$ is the number of neutrons.
 The burst of fast neutrons from the ESS target/moderator system is gone by the time the slow neutrons of interest arrive at the detector, so the most serious background for neutron detectors in the direct beam comes from gammas.
 It is therefore important for the detector to be able to withstand fast neutron bombardment with no ill effects and be insensitive to gammas.
 It should also incorporate a method to subtract the gamma-induced component of the neutron detector signal without using the usual method of pulse shape discrimination.